rtvd/harmonia/README.md

 [Palettes for xfce4 terminal](./terminals/xfce4-terminal/)

-## Colour Assignment for Terminal Applications
+### Colour Assignments

 **TODO**

-## Colour Scheme for Text Documents
+## Harmonia for Documents

 **TODO**

+### Colour Assignments

+**TODO**

-## Formal Requirements and Meeting Them
+## Requirements for Palettes

 An ideal colour scheme should be designed with at least the following in mind:
 1. Must be gentle to eyes.
 2. Must have great contrast between text and background, at least when their colours are default.
 3. Must follow existing standards, where applicable.
+This is especially important in case of ANSI colours.
-4. The design must take into account human perception and expected viewing environment.
+4. The design must take into account human perception and expected viewing conditions.
-5. Where colours are in groups, the lightness and colourfulness of them must be the same.
+5. Where colours are in groups, the lightness and chroma of them must be the same.
-6. Choice of colours must be semantically reasonable, where applicable.
-7. Where applicable, should provide features like highlighting, which must also be semantically correct.
-8. Should not have vividly-coloured background.
+6. Should not have vividly-coloured background.

 So let's consider them one by one.